Wiki · Individual Player · Last reviewed June 25, 2026

 Musk was one of the named founders and early public faces of OpenAI.
 The original 2015 announcement presented OpenAI as a nonprofit research company aimed at broad human benefit, without pressure to generate financial return.
 It named Musk and Sam Altman as co-chairs and placed the project inside the era's concern that advanced AI might otherwise be concentrated in too few hands.

 Musk later split from OpenAI, and the relationship became adversarial.
-OpenAI has published its own account of Musk's proposals and departure; Musk and OpenAI have also fought in court over the organization's founding purpose and subsequent commercialization.
-Claims in those disputes should be treated as contested litigation claims unless established by court findings or primary documents.
+OpenAI has published its own account of Musk's proposals, departure, and later litigation posture; Musk has challenged OpenAI's commercialization and governance in court.
+Claims in those disputes should be treated as party claims unless established by court findings or primary documents.

 xAI and Grok